Mental Health and Wellbeing

 A holistic approach where the school environment supports wellbeing:

-- Zones of Regulation used across the school to help children to recognise and self-regulate their emotions
+- Zones of Regulation is used across the school to help children to recognise and self-regulate their emotions (see attachment below)

 - Nurture Nooks in classrooms, a Nurture room for wellbeing interventions, a Sensory Garden.